montagejs/montagejs.org/docs/tutorial-3d-applications-with-montagejs.md

 * `scene` declares an instance of the scene.js runtime component from the mjs-volume/runtime directory.
 Its `path` property is set to the path of the glTF asset (here: beachplanet.json).
 * `sceneView` declares an instance of the SceneView user interface component (scene-view.reel) of the mjs-volume module.
 Its `scene` property refers to the `scene` instance in the declaration (which is where it gets its data from); its `element` proptery maps to the to a div with the `data-montage-id` custom attribute of `sceneView` (which is the "container" if you will that holds the scene for browser display).

-That's all that is necessary to load the main Beach Planet 3D scene.
+That's all that is required to load a 3D scene.

-**[Add link to component in demo]**

 #Manipulating a 3D Scene